husnn/the-pantry-people/README.md

 ```

 ## Running a database migration

+Database schema changes will be automatically applied in staging and development environments.
+For production changes, a migration can be generated and ran by following the steps below.

 1. Go into the `postgres` directory and set the database config inside an `.env` file (e.g. `DATABASE_URL`).
 2. Execute `npm run db:gen --name=your-change` to generate the migration.
 3. Run `pnpm db:migrate` to apply the change.